Keurig Green Mountain signs deal to make Kraft coffee pods

-(Reuters) - K-cup coffee pod maker Keurig Green Mountain Inc GMCR.O said it signed a deal to make and sell Kraft Foods Group Inc’s KRFT.O coffee in packs compatible with its brewing machines.
+Aug 22 (Reuters) - K-cup coffee pod maker Keurig Green Mountain Inc said it signed a deal to make and sell Kraft Foods Group Inc’s coffee in packs compatible with its brewing machines.

 The Keurig brewing machine popularized the use of pods, or small packets containing coffee, tea or hot chocolate powder, for easy, one-cup brewing of hot drinks.

-While the financial terms were not disclosed, Keurig’s deal with Kraft is similar to the ones it struck with Nestle SA’s NESN.VX U.S. division and J.M.
-Smucker Co (SJM.N) this year.
+While the financial terms were not disclosed, Keurig’s deal with Kraft is similar to the ones it struck with Nestle SA’s U.S. division and J.M.
+Smucker Co this year.

 Following a planned transition period, Keurig said it would exclusively make the Kraft-branded pods, which are expected to be launched in fall this year.